mapmeld/fortran-machine/README.md

 # Fortran.io

-A web stack written in Fortran
+An MVC web stack written in Fortran 90 (so you get arrays, and it's not punchcards)

 Major credit due to:

 - authors of <a href="http://fortranwiki.org/fortran/show/FLIBS">FLIBS</a> (Arjen Markus and Michael Baudin)
-- Ricolindo Carino and Arjen Markus's Fortran FastCGI program and tutorial - in many ways this is just an update to the commands in the tutorial :  http://flibs.sourceforge.net/fortran-fastcgi-nginx.html
+- Ricolindo Carino and Arjen Markus's Fortran FastCGI program and tutorial - in many ways this started as an update to this tutorial :  http://flibs.sourceforge.net/fortran-fastcgi-nginx.html
 - String utils by George Benthian http://www.gbenthien.net/strings/index.html